virajkhanna/ClipCrux/README.md

 4. Wait for the summary to be generated.
 5. Click on the "Download" button to download the summary.

-### While using source code, note:-
+###### While using source code, make sure to adhere to the License

+### To use the source code: -
-1. Make sure to adhere to the License
+1. Make sure you've installed PHP and can use Composer to use FFMpeg
-2. Download or build FFMpeg binaries for your operating system, and put them in the location "ffmpeg/bin/" (both ffmpeg and ffprobe)
+2. Download or build FFMpeg binaries for your operating system, and put them in the location "ffmpeg/bin/" (both ffmpeg and ffprobe) in the same folder as the source code.
-3. Run the below command (if you have composer) in the same directory to generate the autoload files
+3. Run the below command (if you have composer) in the same directory to generate the autoload files for FFMpeg
 <pre>composer require php-ffmpeg/php-ffmpeg</pre>

 ### Sample Videos